Traits

 Mutation Interactions

-Harlow - mask displays above paint markings, leg and tail markings will display under paint markings.
+Harlow - mask displays above paint markings, leg and tail markings will display under paint markings

 Zebra[Zeb] (Common)